Marketplace

 • Note: states that are running their own exchanges have the option to extend the enrollment period.

-• In the past, adverse weather conditions have prompted some state to extend their closing dates.
+• In the past, adverse weather conditions have prompted some states to extend their closing dates.

 State-run open enrollment